dpuyda/scheduling/README.md

 is_completed.wait(false);
 ```

-## Wait until a predicate is satisfied
+## Wait until a condition is satisfied

 Under certain scenarios, you might need to block the current thread and execute
 submitted tasks in a loop until a specific condition is met.
 For example, this